MicrosoftDocs/Dynamics-365-Operations.nb-no/articles/human-resources/hr-develop-performance-management-overview.md

 ### <a name="review-detail"></a>Vurderingsdetaljer

-Du kan trekke inn målene dine i vurderingsdetaljene og legge til kommentarer om dem.
-Du kan også konfigurere kompetanser og legge til kommentarer om dem.
+Du kan trekke inn målene dine i vurderingsdetaljene og kommentere dem.
+Du kan også konfigurere kompetanser og kommentere dem.<!--note from editor: Suggested, in the spirit of using the fewest words to say the same thing.-->

 ### <a name="measurements"></a>Mål